- Policy

 CENIBRA has also implemented a satellite-based monitoring system to track the growth and management of contracted forests.
 This system ensures compliance with forest certification standards, including the prevention of illegal logging and the conversion of natural ecosystems.
 Alerts from the monitoring system enable CENIBRA staff to conduct timely field visits and engage with suppliers, fostering effective communication and sustainable practices.

-Response to the Clean Wood Law
+Compliance with the Clean Wood Act

-In March 2018, the Oji Group completed its registration as a Class-1 and Class-2 Registered Wood-Related Business Operator as defined in the Act on Promoting the Distribution and Use of Legally Harvested Wood (commonly known as the Clean Wood Law)*1 that came into force in May 2017.
-When we procure wood raw materials or biomass fuels, we have been verifying the legality of our procurement activities by working together with the Japan Paper Association and conducting due diligence to prove their legality.*2
+In March 2018, the Oji Group completed registration as Class-1 and Class-2 Registered Wood-Related Business Operator under the Act on Promotion of Distribution and Use of Legally Harvested Wood Clean Wood *1(commonly known as the Clean Wood Act).

 We Are Committed to Fostering Sustainable Supply Chains Through Active Participation in Key Initiatives.